315tky/wreck/README.md

  - wreck_pg_db
  - wreck_mysql_db

-Prod you may or may not wish to use nginx_proxy in a container, beware of making the rails precompiled assets visible for nginx_proxy in Prod, see note below for more on this.
+For Prod you may or may not wish to use nginx_proxy in a container, beware of the need for making the rails precompiled assets visible for nginx_proxy in Prod, see note below for more on this.

 ```git clone https://github.com/315tky/wreck.git```